Ireland

 Customs duties

 Ireland is part of the customs territory of the European Union.
-Goods imported into Ireland from countries outside the European Union (including Great Britain) are liable to customs duty at the appropriate rates specified in the EU’s Combined Nomenclature (CN) Tariff.
+Goods imported into Ireland from countries outside the European Union (including Great Britain, but not Northern Ireland) are liable to customs duty at the appropriate rates specified in the EU’s Combined Nomenclature (CN) Tariff.
 These rates vary from 0% to 14% for industrial goods, with much higher rates applicable to agricultural products.
 Imports may qualify for a partial or full reduction in rates in specific circumstances (e.g. where products meet relevant rules of origin and are considered as ‘originating’ under one of the many Free Trade Agreements that the European Union has negotiated with third countries, such as the EU-UK Trade and Cooperation Agreement).

 The three main elements (‘customs duty drivers’) that determine the duty liability arising on goods imported into the European Union from a non-EU country are (i) the product’s commodity code (Tariff Classification), (ii) its customs valuation, and (iii) its origin.
-Each of these elements will need to be considered when determining the customs duty cost at import.

-It should be noted that no customs duties arise on goods ‘imported’ from other EU member states (known as Intra-Community movements), provided the products are in ‘free circulation’ in another member state of the European Union.
+Customs duties do not arise on goods ‘imported’ from other EU member states (known as Intra-Community movements), provided the products are in ‘free circulation’ in another EU member state.

 Carbon Border Adjustment Mechanism (CBAM): The EU's new carbon charge

-A new CBAM will enter into effect in all EU member states from October 2023.
 The aim of CBAM is to mitigate against carbon leakage whereby companies based in the European Union import carbon-intensive products as part of their manufacturing processes that work against domestic measures introduced in the European Union to tackle carbon intensive manufacturing.
 It also will encourage more sustainable industrial production outside the European Union.
 The key products impacted by CBAM are cement, iron and steel, aluminium, fertilisers, electricity, and hydrogen.

 Excise duties

-In addition, Ireland applies excise duties to electricity, betting (including so-called 'free bets' and discounted bets on what would have been the unit stake), natural gas and solid fuel in the form of a carbon charge (see below), sugar (see below), and the first registration of vehicles in the state (the latter is known as VRT).
 The VRT regime for motor vehicles is based on a CO2 emissions rating system and charged on the ‘open market selling price’ of the vehicle.
-A more robust system of calculating emissions was introduced with effect from 1 January 2021, to increase the VRT for vehicles with higher CO2 emissions.
 Specific reductions in VRT apply to electric and hybrid vehicles, subject to certain conditions being met.
-In addition, there are reliefs available for cars imported temporarily by non-residents, or imported on transfer of residence to Ireland (such VRT reliefs require prior approval from the Customs authorities).
+In addition, there are reliefs available for cars imported temporarily by non-residents or imported on transfer of residence to Ireland (such VRT reliefs require prior approval from the Customs authorities).

 Stamp duty